moom0o/PhotoSphereStudio/README.md

 **Scenario 1 - Public Instance**

 This example is for those who are hosting a public instance, your https, host and port would look something like this.
-Change `map.winscloud.net` to your domain.
+Change `maps.moomoo.me` to your domain.

+You must use a nginx reverse proxy pointing to localhost:7000 for this to work.
 ```
 {
   "https": true,
-  "host": "map.winscloud.net",
+  "host": "maps.moomoo.me",
-  "port": null
+  "port": 7000
 }
 ```
-Your **authorized JavaScript origin** would be: `https://map.winscloud.net`
+Your **authorized JavaScript origin** would be: `https://maps.moomoo.me`

-Your **authorized redirect URIs** would be: `https://map.winscloud.net/auth/` (don't forget the slash after `auth`)
+Your **authorized redirect URIs** would be: `https://maps.moomoo.me/auth/` (don't forget the slash after `auth`)

 **Scenario 2 - Private Instance**